 125 nmol/L (50 ng/mL) circulating 25-hydroxyvitamin D (AKA 25(OH)D) is the proper standard of vitamin D repletion, because levels below this cause weakened innate and adaptive immune responses and raise the risks of self-destructive, hyper-inflammatory (cell destroying) immune responses.

-The current standard of vitamin D sufficiency in the UK - 50 nmol/L (20 ng/L) 25(OH)D is 60% too low.
+The current standard of vitamin D sufficiency in the UK - 50 nmol/L (20 ng/mL) 25(OH)D is 60% too low.
 The UK’s 25(OH)D standard of repletion is based on 2011 decisions by the North American Institute of Medicine (IOM) which were challenged at the time by knowledgeable researchers, regarding the needs of the immune system.
 The IOM’s deliberations were based solely on the needs of the kidney to regulate calcium-phosphate-bone metabolism.
 The IOM’s statistical method for determining the RDA (Recommended Daily Allowance) of vitamin D3 was shown, several years later, to be entirely mistaken.
 In order to determine the amount required to attain at least a 50 nmol/L (20 ng/mL) 25(OH)D level in 97.5% of the adult population, they used the variance of the averages of several trials, when they should have used the variance of all the individuals in those trials.
-They calculated an RDA of 0.015 mg 600 IU, Subsequent calculations using the studies chosen by the IOM showed the real RDA for this 25(OH)D level is about 1.75 mg 7000 IU.
+They calculated an RDA of 0.015 mg 600 IU.
+Subsequent calculations using the studies chosen by the IOM showed the real RDA for this 25(OH)D level is about 0.175 mg 7000 IU.
 However, the IOM report has never been amended, and remains to this day the foundation of the guidance most or all governments provide for their citizens.
 Due in part to the great variation in bodyweight between adults, an RDA is impractical for vitamin D. The only reliable way of attaining good 25(OH)D levels for all people from birth to old age, with all their variation in bodyweight and obesity, is to specify vitamin D supplemental intake quantity as a ratio, or range of ratios of bodyweight, with higher ratios for those suffering from obesity.
 Vitamin D can be taken weekly or every 10 days.
 There is no need to take it every day, since the half-life of 25(OH)D is a month or so.

 In general, a person who is not suffering from obesity, with a bodyweight of 70 kg, requires 0.125 mg (5000 IU) to 0.175 mg (7000 IU) vitamin D3 a day to maintain 125 nmol/L or more circulating 25-hydroxyvitamin D. The current UK recommendation for adults of 0.01mg (400 IU) supplemental vitamin D3 per day is less than a tenth of what a 70 kg non-obese person needs to maintain proper immune system function.